mrjamiebowman-blog/Docker-Compose-Minecraft/README.md

 ## Start
 `start.ps1` - will run the docker compose command `docker-compose up -d`, this will start the container in a detatched state.

-Alternatively, using strictly docker this command could start it as well.
+Alternatively, using strictly docker this command could start it as well:

 `docker run -d -v ${pwd}/data:/data -e TYPE=SPIGOT -p 25565:25565 -e EULA=TRUE -e OPS=jroc83 --name mc itzg/minecraft-server`

+### Volume Mount (-v)
+The command `-v ${pwd}/data:/data` will mount the current Windows path.
+The Print Working Directory {PWD} command is used to get the current directory.
+Alternatively, Linux and iOS would use `-v (PWD)/data:/data`.
+Similar but not the same.

 ### Environment Variables
+`EULA` - this shoudl be true or the server will not run.
+`TYPE` - specifies SPIGOT server.
+`OPS` - set this to your username.
+This will give you operator/admin status.

 ## Stop
 `stop.ps1` - this scripts stops the docker compose but does not remove the container.